3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-javaScript.md

 What if we want to turn two or more strings into one string?
 We use the same operator for turning two or more numbers into one number, i.e. the addition sign:

 - 5 + 5 results in 10
-- 'hello ' + 'world' results in 'hello world'
+- 'hello ' + 'world' results in 'hello world' (notice the space after hello)

 JavaScript allows us to add two strings or variables together like so: